andreivasiliu/fluctlight/DESIGN.md

   * JSON stream of individual PDUs
   * Separate index with pointers to file and start/end offsets
   * Separate map with event_id to index
+  * Restart zlib/deflate compression for each PDU with preset dictionary
 * Would be nice to store:
   * The original PDU
   * The origin and time it was received